Learning from Noisy Labels for Entity-Centric Information Extraction: Introduction

 So far, few research efforts have been made to developing noise-robust IE models, and existing work mainly focuses on the weakly supervised or distantly supervised setting~\cite{Surdeanu2012MultiinstanceML,Ratner2016DataPC,huang2019self,mayhew2019named}.

-Most of such methods typically depend on bags of instances that only exist in specialized application scenarios~\cite{Surdeanu2012MultiinstanceML,Zeng2015DistantSF, Ratner2016DataPC}, or require an additional clean and sufficiently large reference dataset to develop a noise filtering model~\cite{Qin2018RobustDS}.
-Accordingly, those methods may not be generally adapted to many supervised training settings, where the aforementioned auxiliary learning resources are not always available.
-Particularly, CrossWeigh~\cite{Wang2019CrossWeighTN} is a representative work that denoises a natural language corpus without using extra learning resources.
-This method trains multiple independent models on different partitions of training data, and down-weighs instances on which the models disagree.
-Though being effective, a method of this kind requires training tens of redundant neural models, leading to excessive computational overhead for large models.
+Most of such methods typically depend on multi-instance learning that relies on bags of instances provided by distant supervision~\cite{Surdeanu2012MultiinstanceML,Zeng2015DistantSF, Ratner2016DataPC} or require an additional clean and sufficiently large reference dataset to develop a noise filtering model~\cite{Qin2018RobustDS}.
+Accordingly, those methods may not be generally adapted to supervised training settings, where the aforementioned auxiliary learning resources are not always available.
+Particularly, CrossWeigh~\cite{Wang2019CrossWeighTN} is a representative work that denoises a natural language dataset without using extra learning resources.
+This method trains multiple independent models on different partitions of training data and downweighs instances on which the models disagree.
+Though effective, a method of this kind requires training tens of redundant neural models, leading to excessive computational overhead for large models.
 As far as we know, the problem of noisy labels in supervised learning for IE tasks has not been well investigated.